fiduh/k8s/eksctl/README.md

 EOF
 ```

-## Install Cilium CNI on the cluster using helm and replace Kube-proxy, enable Gateway API, enable WireGuard for Pod to Pod communication encryption.
+## Install Cilium CNI on the cluster using helm and replace Kube-proxy, enable Gateway API for service communication, enable WireGuard for Pod to Pod communication encryption.
 (Not required while using Auto Mode)

 [Helm install Cilium docs](https://docs.cilium.io/en/stable/installation/k8s-install-helm/)